Up-party - OpenID Connect

-FoxIDs up-party OpenID Connect which trust an external OpenID Provider (OP) / Identity Provider (IdP).
+FoxIDs OpenID Connect authentication method which trust an external OpenID Provider (OP) / Identity Provider (IdP).

-It is possible to configure multiple OpenID Connect up-parties which then can be selected by down-parties.
+It is possible to configure multiple OpenID Connect authentication methods which then can be selected by application registrations.

 How to guides: